United Airlines found loose bolts, other issues on a key part of grounded Boeing 737 Max 9 jetliners

 The Max has been plagued by other issues, including manufacturing flaws, concern about overheating that led FAA to tell pilots to limit use of an anti-ice system, and a possible loose bolt in the rudder system.

-Koenig reported from Dallas.
+Koenig reported from Dallas and Krisher reported from Detroit.
 Associated Press reporter Terry Spencer in Fort Lauderdale, Florida, contributed to this report.